 The pros and cons of vaccination

+The question should never be “does this drug have any side effects?”
 The question should always be “do the benefits outweigh the risks”

-This is because vaccinations are only usually carried out for serious illnesses, and because the majority of vaccination side effects are mild.
+In most cases, the answer is yes This is because vaccinations are only usually carried out for serious illnesses, and because the majority of vaccination side effects are mild.

-So why do vaccines get such a bad press?
+Why do vaccines get a bad press?

 The rare and more serious side effects of vaccinations tend to be widely reported.
 The benefits of vaccines do not.